"Mindfulness is the awareness that emerges when paying attention, on purpose, in the present moment and non-judgementally to things as they are"

 Mindfulness is the process of bringing one's attention to our thoughts, feelings and emotions occurring in the present moment through the practice of meditation.

-I use both Mindfulness-Based Stress Reduction and Mindfulness-Based Cognitive Therapy as part of my strategy to treat individual clients with a range of conditions including but not limited to:
+I use both Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT) as part of my approach to treat individual clients with a range of conditions including but not limited to:

 Mindfulness-Based Stress Reduction (MBSR)